 20. Find and Fix HTTP Links on HTTPS Pages

-Most sites migrated from HTTP to HTTPS quite some time back, yet it is still common to find that internal links point to HTTP pages, not the current version.
+But it’s still common to find internal links that point to HTTP pages.
+And not the current HTTPS version.

-Speak to your developer if you are unsure.
+Speak to your developer if you’re unsure.

-21. Make Sure That Your Website is Mobile-Friendly
+21. Make Sure Your Website Is Mobile-Friendly

 22. Use an SEO-Friendly URL Structure

-An SEO-friendly URL structure makes it easier for search engines to crawl your pages and understand what they are about.
-Your page URLs should be simple and descript.
+SEO-friendly URL structures make it easier for search engines to crawl your pages.
+And understand what they’re about.

 Here is what an SEO-friendly URL looks like:

-- Do use hyphens in your URLs to separate words; don't use underscores.
+Do use hyphens in your URLs to separate words.
+Don’t use underscores.

-- Do keep URLs as short as possible (a study by Backlinko showed that shorter URLs tend to rank higher).
+Do keep URLs as short as possible.
+(A study by Backlinko showed that shorter URLs tend to rank higher.)